 Association Latency

 The purpose of TGai is to greatly shorten the time required for a STA to associate with a BSS .
-This is the association latency.
+The time between the start until the completion of an association is referred to as the association latency.
 The time requirements also apply to the hand-over from one AP to the next and for the purposes of defining requirements this will be considered the same as association latency.
 The primary performance requirements to be defined are those relating to completing this process.
 The previously defined Use Cases will be used to derive this requirement.
+Parameters that impact association latency, but are not requirements themselves, include the “busyness” or media loading at the time association is taking place.
+This parameter cannot be precisely known in advance, but is based on both the nature of the applications using the media, the number of STAs currently associated, and the length of time that these STAs have been associated If the nature of the application is a specific transaction, many of these STAs may have already completed their transaction and no longer using the media.
+If the application is something similar to social networking or web browsing, then their media loading can be expected to be continuous.
+The maximum number of STAs and the length of time that they are associated is highly dependent on the specifics of the implementation such as the size of the communication zone and the traffic flow of pedestrians/vehicles through this zone.

 For pedestrian Use Cases, the majority of scenarios are of the pedestrians walking.
 Average walking speed (measured in Lower Manhattan) is 1.1 to 1.43 meters per second (3.6 to 4.7 feet per second).
 Interestingly, headphone listeners walk faster than normal, tourists and people over 65 are the slowest.
 For determining association latency requirements, we can assume that the mobile pedestrian STA takes 0.6993 seconds to travel a meter.
 If association is required and any application data is to be transferred before the person has travelled one meter (it is assumed that this is a reasonable requirement), then there is a need for a latency of 0.7 seconds or less.
 It is assumed that under these scenarios, this translates to an association requirement of less than 0.6 seconds.
 There was no Use Case scenario that indicated a need for association to occur in less time than it takes to walk one pace, thus this is considered the worst case, and thus bounding, latency requirement for Use Cases involving pedestrian.